tsedio/tsed-vite-react-movies-demo/docs/readme.md

 [![movies list](assets/vite-ssg-movies-list.png)](assets/vite-ssg-movies-list.png)

-The import point is the date displayed on the page.
-It's the date when the page was generated.
+The important point is the date displayed on the page.
+It represents the date when the page was generated.
 If we refresh the page, we'll see the same date.
-It means that the page is static and generated at build time while the build command isn't ran again.
+It means that the page is static, and it doesn't change unless the build command is run again.

 ### SSR mode

 The SSR mode is the mode used by the Vite plugin when the `prerender` option is set to `false` (default value).

-It means that the Vite plugin will generate the HTML page on the runtime.
-It's the best mode to use when you want to generate a dynamic page.
-For instance, a dashboard, a user profile, etc...
+It means that the Vite plugin will generate the HTML page at the runtime.
+It's the best method to use when you want to generate a dynamic page, for instance, a dashboard or a user profile.

 Based on our previous example, we just need to remove the `packages/app/pages/movies/index.page.server.tsx` file and the `prerender` option from the `packages/app/vite.config.ts` file.

-Then, we have to create the Ts.ED Controller to get the movies list.
+Then, we have to create the Ts.ED Controller to get the list of movies.
 Create the `packages/server/src/controllers/pages/MoviesController.ts` file and add the following code:

 ```typescript
 import {Controller} from "@tsed/common";